 - 11.2.4.3 Clause 3 Related Items - 11.2.4.4 Verify that the qualification database is properly scaled and populated. - 11.2.4.5 Verify that the qualification and test databases were constructed in the same manner so that correct behavior on the qualification database is indicative of correct behavior on the test database. - 11.2.4.6 Note the method used to populate the database (i.e., dsdgen or modified version of dsdgen).
 Note the version number (i.e., the major revision number, the minor revision number, and third tier number) of dsdgen, and the names of the dsdgen files which have been modified.
-Verify that the version matches the benchmark specification. - 11.2.4.7 Verify that storage and processing elements that are not included in the priced configuration are physically removed or made inaccessible during the performance test using a vendor supported method. - 11.2.4.8 Verify that the validation data sets are proven consistent with the data loaded into the database according to clause 3.5. - 11.2.4.9 Verify referential integrity in the database after the initial load.
+Verify that the major and minor revision numbers of the dsdgen version match those of the benchmark specification. - 11.2.4.7 Verify that storage and processing elements that are not included in the priced configuration are physically removed or made inaccessible during the performance test using a vendor supported method. - 11.2.4.8 Verify that the validation data sets are proven consistent with the data loaded into the database according to clause 3.5. - 11.2.4.9 Verify referential integrity in the database after the initial load.
 Referential Integrity is a data property that can be VERIFIED BY CHECKING THAT EVERY FOREIGN KEY HAS A CORRESPONDING PRIMARY KEY.

 - 11.3.1.1 Verify that the basis for the SQL used for each query is the functional query definition or an approved variant or meets Clause 9.2.3.2. - 11.3.1.2 Verify that any deviation in the SQL from either the functional query definition or an approved variant is compliant with the specified minor query modifications.
 Verify that minor query modifications have been applied consistently to the set of functional query definitions or approved variants used. - 11.3.1.3 Verify that the executable query text produces the required output when executed against the qualification database using the validation values for substitution parameters. - 11.3.1.4 Note the method used to generate the values for substitution parameters (i.e., dsqgen, modified version of dsqgen, other method).
 If dsqgen was used, note the version number (i.e., the major revision number, the minor revision number, and third tier number) of dsqgen.
-Verify that the version matches the benchmark specification. - 11.3.1.5 Verify that the generated substitution parameters are correctly generated.
+Verify that the major and minor revision numbers of the dsqgen version match those of the benchmark specification. - 11.3.1.5 Verify that the generated substitution parameters are correctly generated.
 For each stream take 10 random queries and verify their substitution values. - 11.3.1.6 Verify that no aspect of the system under test, except for the database size, has changed between the demonstration of compliance against the qualification database and the execution of the reported measurements.